Gabbo01/Zeek-MCP/README.md

 # Zeek-MCP

-This repository provides a set of utilities to build an MCP server (Model Context Protocol) that you can integrate with your chatbot client.
+This repository provides a set of utilities to build an MCP server (Model Context Protocol) that you can integrate with your LLM chatbot client.

 ---